wp-plugins/si-contact-form/trunk/readme.txt

 No setting necessary, it just works.

 == Changelog ==

+- Fix blank CAPTCHA text issue some users were having.

 = 1.9.3 =
 - (23 Nov 2009) - Fix completely broke CAPTCHA, sorry about that